How BIM has influenced building and façade design?

 However, don’t for a minute think this wave is affecting the whole industry.
 In my experience many organizations, especially in the Middle East, are still struggling to come to terms with the basic concept of 3D BIM, never mind digital or computational engineering.

-So, what you are left with is a huge gap, growing by the day, between the international tier 1 organization who are actively adopting parametric thinking and pushing the industry capability forward and that smaller tier 2 or 3 organizations further down the food chain who are trying desperately to continue for as long as possible in 2D CAD, just like they have always done.
+So, what you are left with is a huge gap, growing by the day, between the international tier 1 organizations that are actively adopting parametric thinking and pushing the industry capability forward and the smaller tier 2 or 3 organizations further down the food chain who are trying desperately to continue for as long as possible in 2D CAD, just like they have always done.

 While parametric design can process thousands of iterations in minutes, removing tedious trudge work to find the optimum solution, it is still a human decision that ultimately will make the final choice.